 When the timer goes off, simply press the blend button until smooth and serve with crispy bacon bits, croutons and crusty bread!
 If you don’t have a fancy pants soup maker simply soften your onions with the butter in a pan, add the potato and stock and simmer until soft.
 Pop in your peas and boil for a few minutes longer before adding the ham, blending with a hand mixer (or stand alone blender) and pouring into a deep bowl!

-Pea and Ham soup is Joe’s favourite and this one went down a storm!
+So there you have it, my low-effort pea and ham soup recipe.
+This combo is one of my favourite recipes and this one went down a storm in my house!
 With a soup maker it’s just so easy to whip up a fresh and hearty dinner with absolutely no effort.
-No standing in front of the hob watching a pan for 20 minutes, just throw everything in, snap on the lid and let it works it’s magic!
+No standing in front of the hob watching a pan for 20 minutes, just throw everything in, snap on the lid and let it works its magic!
 And the best part?
 There’s only one thing to wash up afterwards – sold!

 Read more about my Soup Maker here (and grab a delicious spiced pumpkin soup recipe while you’re there!)